Key checksum value

 In cryptography, a Key Checksum Value (KCV) is the checksum of a cryptographic key.
-It is used to validate the key integrity or compare keys without knowing their actual values.
+It is used to validate the integrity of the key or compare keys without knowing their actual values.
 The KCV is computed by encrypting a block of bytes, each with value '00' or '01', with the cryptographic key and retaining the first 6 hexadecimal characters of the encrypted result.
-It is used in key management in different ciphering devices, like SIM-cards or Hardware Security Modules (HSM).
+It is used in key management in different ciphering devices, such as SIM-cards or Hardware Security Modules (HSM).

 In the GlobalPlatform technical specifications the KCV is defined for DES/3DES and AES keys as follows:

 The same definition is used by the GSMA.

+KCV for symmetric key management in retail financial services

+The payments cards industry uses the following definition, as documented in requirement 15-1 of PCI PIN Security standard.
+The same definitions can also be found in the ASC X9 standards under ANSI x9.24-1-2017 Retail Financial Services Symmetric Key Management Part 1Check values may be computed by two methods.
+TDEA may use either method.
+AES must only use the CMAC method.
+In the first method, check values are computed by encrypting an all binary zeros block using the key or component as the encryption key, using the leftmost n-bits of the result; where n is at most 24 bits (6 hexadecimal digits/3 bytes).
+In the second method the KCV is calculated by MACing an all binary zeros block using the CMAC algorithm as specified in ISO 9797-1 (see also NIST SP 800-38B).
+The check value will be the leftmost n-bits of the result, where n is at most 40 bits (10 hexadecimal digits).
+The block cipher used in the CMAC function is the same as the block cipher of the key itself.
+A TDEA key or a component of a TDEA key will be MACed using the TDEA block cipher, while a 128-bit AES key or component will be MACed using the AES-128 block cipher.